-Rationale: We propose to build the X-Net Builder, an intuitive web interface that will give biologists access to all the data, tools, and analysis pipelines required to build gene networks based on experimental and/or inferred data.
+Rationale: X-Net Builder will be an intuitive web interface that will give biologists access to all the data, tools, and analysis pipelines required to build gene networks based on experimental and/or inferred data.
 The end user can build both (i) species-specific networks consisting of multiple edge types (multinetworks, for short) and (ii) cross-species weighted networks, where the weights of edges are determined by the amount of support an edge has.
 Users can create these plant networks using the tools developed in Aims 1 and 2, and query them using the interface described below.
-This will lead the experimental biologists to identify candidate networks of genes, which they can experimentally validate.
+This will enable experimental biologists to identify networks of genes, which they can experimentally validate.

-Novelty: Other web-based tools that allow researchers to query and browse plant gene networks made from data-rich species, such as PlaNet (Mutwil 2011) and ATTED-II (Obayashi 2011), offer large pre-calculated networks that may get updated periodically.
-By comparison, X-Net will allow biologists to (i) create predicted networks for data-poor species, (ii) create networks based on subsets of experiments, and (iii) to create multinetworks, and/or weighted networks, using data from multiple species.
+Novelty: Other web-based tools that allow researchers to query and browse plant gene networks made from data-rich species, such as PlaNet (Mutwil 2011) and ATTED-II (Obayashi 2011), offer large pre-calculated networks that are updated periodically.
+By comparison, X-Net will allow biologists to (i) create predicted networks for data-poor species, (ii) create networks based on subsets of experiments, and (iii) create multinetworks, and/or weighted networks, using data from multiple species.
 Because these networks are created “on-the-fly,” X-Net gives researchers the ability to not only select which datasets to use, but also to select parameters such as orthology method and thresholds for multispecies networks.

 The X-Net Platform: There are two main network analysis functionalities we propose to create in X-Net: (1) the ability to create a species-specific multinetwork for any given species, and (2) the ability to create a multispecies weighted network.